 “I was as surprised as anyone that they said, ‘yeah, let’s make that,’” McEnroe exclaimed.

 Working with a team, the sculpture took about nine months to complete.
 It was built in sections, stacking nylon bags of sand and snuggling them in at each layer to make a tapered obelisk.
-After the bulbous tower reached four feet, resin was brushed on the surface to form a “sort of hard candy shell.”
+After the bulbous tower reached four feet, a resin was brushed on the surface to form a “sort of hard candy shell.”

 “After that occurred, I went to the inside of the structure and cut the nylon, and the sand and the nylon all came out in a big pile on the floor,” McEnroe said.
 “I used a torch to burn the excess nylon off.”